A Bridge Between Worlds

 A Bridge between Worlds is a state of awareness that encourages creativity without limits and gives birth to poetry, music, and to new ways of relating.
 It’s where the world of solidity and certainty cracks open, revealing the immeasurable beauty of our existence.

-Our Maya Dream Journey takes place February 6 to 12, 2020.
+Our Maya Dream Journey takes place on November 15-21, 2020.
 We will pick you up at the Cancun Airport, and then travel first to Chichen Itza and marvel at its sacred buildings, including “El Castillo,” the pyramid and temple of the plumed serpent Kukulcan.
 After spending two days at Chichen Itza, on our third day we will drive East for two hours to Uxmal.…Read More

 It is one of the most enigmatic legacies of the Mayan civilization.
 The city is built around a large Cenote believed to be the entrance to the underworld.
 We will spend two nights at the wonderful 4-star hotel Mayaland located at the site itself, with its own, direct access to the archeological area, which is recognized as one of the wonders of the ancient world.…Read More